jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: There are 10 human body parts that are only 3 letters long (eye hip arm leg ear toe jaw rib lip gum).
+⚡<!-- FUNFACT --> Fun fact: In 1980, a Las Vegas hospital suspended workers for betting on when patients would die.

 </div>